Guideline: The safe use of a fume cupboard

 - Position equipment, apparatus, and materials in the centre and back of the cupboard to minimise disturbance to airflow.
 Where practical, place required item within the cupboard before starting operations.

-- Use a slower reaction rate?
+- using a slower reaction rate.

-- Fully open, to provide access for setting up equipment,
+- fully open to provide access for setting up equipment.

-- Partially open, to a comfortable work height when handling the material inside the cupboard,
+- Partially open to a comfortable work height when handling the material inside the cupboard.

-- Lowered as far as is practicable, when the process is in operation and your intervention is no longer required.
+- Lowered as far as is practicable, when the process is in operation and intervention is no longer required.

-- Any accidental spill of chemicals should be cleaned up as soon as it is safe to do so.
+- Any accidental spill of chemicals should be cleaned up as soon as soon it is safe to do so.

 - If hot plates are used, these should be placed at least 10 cm from the side of the cupboard to avoid damage to the cupboard structure.